We are honoured to partner with MSF to help people affected by disasters and conflicts around the world and to improve health conditions in India.

 MSF’s emergency desk monitors and manages emergency response teams on the ground, providing highly trained units poised for immediate deployment in a crisis.
 It also coordinates the supplies and logistics centres which send medical and humanitarian aid materials wherever they are needed most.

-Always ready to respond to any unforeseen emergencies and disasters, their work extends across the world to the needs of victims and refugees caught up in crises, such as the war in Syria, the conflict in Yemen, the Nepal earthquake, the African Ebola outbreak, and displacements caused by the threat of Boko Haram in Niger and Nigeria.
+Always ready to respond to any unforeseen emergencies and disasters, their work extends across the world to the needs of victims and refugees caught up in crises, such as the war in Syria, the conflict in Yemen, the Nepal earthquake, the African Ebola outbreak, displacements caused by the threat of Boko Haram in Niger and Nigeria, and Rohingya refugees in Bangladesh.

 We have been supporting MSF’s emergency desk since 2011.
 Our contribution of €1.3 million in 2016 includes funding for two emergency response teams in the Democratic Republic of the Congo and the Central African Republic.